One tap. One voice. A patient friend who already knows them.

 This covers the intake visit, full companion build, device setup, and all six check-ins over the first three months.
 No hidden fees.

 Once the six included visits are done, you can book follow-up check-ins anytime.
 I will update the companion for life changes, troubleshoot any issues, add new features, or just make sure everything is still working.
-Each check-in is $30, minimum 30 minutes, in person or by phone.
+Each check-in is $30 and in person or by phone.

 For comparison: New York State spent over $3,000 per senior on a similar companion program.
 DailyHelper delivers the same idea for a fraction of that.